 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

-Tom Zeuli, Director of Public Works and Parks, has completed the Wisconsin Tree Management Institute, as reported in the August 7, 2010 Star Observer: Tom Zeuli Completes Program.
+Mike Mroz, Director of Public Works and Parks, completed the Wisconsin Tree Management Institute in 2018.

 Limiting or Removing Threats to Birds